 Electronic methods, other than e-Wallets, allow users to make deposits using their bank information, similar to a bank transfer but faster and easier.
 They can be country specific however, so be sure to sign up to the right electronic payment service.

-While POLi is an Australian and New Zealand service only, it is actually quite a common method at our recommended online casinos.
+While POLi is an Australian and New Zealand service only, it was actually quite a common method at our recommended online casinos.
 As of this time of writing, POLi is no longer available to use a deposit option at many online casinos, as the service withdrew from supporting gambling-related transactions.

 Trustly is exactly the same as POLi but is used in other countries other than Australia.
 These include Sweden, Norway, Spain, Finland, Poland, Denmark, Estonia and Italy.